Basking shark: Migration

 Argos system satellite tagging of 20 basking sharks in 2003 confirmed basking sharks move thousands of kilometres during the summer and winter, seeking the richest zooplankton patches, often along ocean fronts.
 They shed and renew their gill rakers in an ongoing process, rather than over one short period.

 A 2009 study tagged 25 sharks off the coast of Cape Cod, Massachusetts, and indicated at least some migrate south in the winter.
 Remaining at depths between 200 and 1000 m for many weeks, the tagged sharks crossed the equator to reach Brazil.
 One individual spent a month near the mouth of the Amazon River.
 They may undertake this journey to aid reproduction.

 On 23 June 2015, a 20 ft, 7716 lb basking shark was caught accidentally by a fishing trawler in the Bass strait near Portland, Victoria, in southeast Australia, the first basking shark caught in the region since the 1930s, and only the third reported in the region in 160 years.
 The whole shark was donated to the Victoria Museum for research, instead of the fins being sold for use in shark fin soup.

-While basking sharks are not infrequently seen in the Mediterranean Sea and records exist in the Dardanelles Strait, it is unclear whether they historically reached deeper basins of Sea of Marmara, Black Sea and Azov Sea.
+While basking sharks are not infrequently seen in the Mediterranean Sea and records exist in the Dardanelles Strait, it is unclear whether they historically reached deeper basins of the Sea of Marmara, Black Sea, and Sea of Azov.